 If you look at the – longer existing – high-end of the smart home and home automation market there is obviously more maturity and these vendors have solutions that support several of the existing standards such as KNX, as well as IP.
 In home automation and building automation, a few standards will remain but IoT will replace a lot and act as a converging force.

-The smart home and the cost/practicality/security challenge
+Smart homes and the cost/practicality/security challenge

 At the lower end and in the pure IoT smart home market it’s still a bit more of a disconnected mix.
 Moreover, that segment isn’t necessarily cheap either and there is a lot of DIY going on there, certainly in an IoT context (HVAC and electrical work, for instance for connected power, isn’t really fit for DYI and with DYI there are also DYI risks of course).